 The Group has the stated objective of maintaining an honest and open working relationship with HMRC.

 As such, the Group believes it is essential to:

 To comply with its filing and reporting obligations, the Group aims to ensure that it has suitable tax accounting systems, robust controls and, as required, appropriate professional advisor relationships, to provide timely, complete and accurate information to HMRC, and that it maintains all records and documentation required.

-The Group tax strategy was approved by the Board of Directors for publication on Jet2 plc’s website on or before 31 March 2021, at a meeting held on 4 March 2021.
+The Group tax strategy was approved by the Board of Directors for publication on Jet2 plc’s website on 22 April 2021.